Call for Applications

 - Must be able to walk two miles, lift 25 lbs, bend/squat, and work in summer outdoors and greenhouse conditions

-- International students must contact Dr. Powell before applying, to discuss visa requirements
+- International students must contact Prof. Powell before applying, to discuss visa requirements

 This is a full-time program, and students will work 40 hours per week; students will rotate weekend hours.

-Each student will spend ~25 hours each week engaged in work supporting campus food production and natural resources management.
-Practically speaking, many of these hours will be spent in the greenhouse, including both the soil-based and hydroponics operation, but there will also be work in the apiary, community garden, markets/market preparation, composting, and other areas on campus.
+Each student will spend ~25-27 hours each week engaged in work supporting campus food production and natural resources management.
+Practically speaking, many of these hours will be spent in the greenhouse, including both the soil-based and hydroponics operation, but there will also be work in the apiary, community garden and other growing areas, markets/market preparation, composting, and other areas on campus.
 Appropriate training will be provided.

-- Fellows will receive a stipend of $425 per week, paid on the College’s biweekly payroll schedule.
+- Fellows will receive a stipend of $450 per week they work.
+While this will be paid on the College’s biweekly payroll schedule, it may be prorated across the summer.
 Note that this is taxable.

-- Fellows will receive on-campus housing with kitchen facilities; local students should discuss options with Dr. Powell.
+- Fellows will receive on-campus housing with kitchen facilities; local students should discuss options with Prof. Powell.

-- Based on submission of a budget proposal, fellows can receive funds for direct costs related to their individual projects (e.g. costs of soil tests, costs of materials for a workshop).
+- Based on submission of a budget proposal, fellows can receive funds for direct costs related to their individual projects (e.g. costs of soil tests, costs of materials for a workshop, cost of a certification exam).

 Please note that a meal plan is not included with housing.
 Students will have access to some produce grown on campus, and they may choose to tend plots in the community garden.

-Students should submit the following to Dr. Lisa Powell by email (firstname.lastname@example.org) by 9pm on 25 February:
+Students should submit the following to Prof. Lisa Powell by email (firstname.lastname@example.org) by 9 p.m. on Feb.
+22:

 - 1-2 page (~400-800 word) statement of interest in the program, including how this food systems-focused experience fits into one or more of the following areas: a. applicant’s program of study or extracurricular leadership at Sweet Briar, b. applicant’s post-graduation goals (e.g. career, grad school), or c. applicant’s interest in community engagement, activism, or public service

-- A 0.5-1 page summary of an idea for a potential individual project (note, this is not binding, and the actual project will be determined in collaboration with Dr. Powell)
+- A 1-2 paragraph summary of an idea for one or more potential individual projects (note, this is not binding, and the actual project will be determined in collaboration with Dr. Powell)

 - Resume or Curriculum Vitae

 - List of three academic, professional, or extracurricular references, including their names, email address, phone number, and context in which they know the applicant (e.g. “Professor in CORE 120 and Academic Advisor).
-Please note that letters are NOT required in the first stage of application.
+Please note that letters are NOT required in the first stage of application, just contact information.

 Please remember that the Career Services Office is a campus resource that can assist you in assembling your application materials.
 The Career Services Canvas site has guidelines for preparing a resume and other useful information.

-Please contact Dr. Powell (email@example.com) with any questions about the program or application process.
+Please contact Prof. Powell (email@example.com) with any questions about the program or application process.